Infant Microbiome & Epigenetics Online Course - For members of Australian College of Midwives (ACM)

 * You will feel much more confident when asked questions by parents.

 * You will be up to date with the latest evidence-based research.

 You will understand the role of the infant microbiome and epigenetics

 Approved for 9 Continuing Education credits:

-you are a midwife (LM, CPM, CM, CNM), lactation consultant, nurse, doula, childbirth
+you are a midwife (LM, CPM, CM, CNM), nurse, doula, childbirth

-educator, breastfeeding professional or other health professional, the following CE credits are
+educator, or other health professional, the following CE credits are

 accepted by many midwifery, nursing, doula, childbirth education